zhangxijing97/SpikingNeuralNetworkDemo/README.md

 ## Leaky Integrate-and-Fire (LIF) Neuron Model

+### Fundamental Concept
+**Membrane Potential:** electrical potential difference across the membrane of a neuron or other excitable cell.
+This potential difference arises due to the distribution of ions across the cell membrane and their movement through ion channels.<br>

+The membrane potential V is defined as:<br>
+V = Vinside − Voutside<br>
+Vinside ​is the electrical potential inside the cell(neuron).<br>
+Voutside is the electrical potential outside the cell(neuron).<br>

 ### Model Description
 The **Leaky Integrate-and-Fire (LIF)** neuron is a simple model that describes how a neuron's membrane potential evolves over time and generates spikes.
 The membrane potential V of the neuron is governed by the following differential equation: